 Microorganisms, such as algae, can be turned into biofuel through the extraction of fatty acid contained in biomolecules known as lipids.
 Extracting this fatty acid traditionally required removing all the water from the microorganism, resulting in a dry powder or biomass slurry.
-This biomass is then placed into a solvent, which separates out the oil-rich lipids and produces a precursor to biocrude oil.
-Once mixed with diesel fuel, the substance – known as biodiesel – can then be used to power vehicles and generators.
+This biomass is then placed into a solvent, which separates out the oil-rich lipids and produces a precursor to crude oil.
+Once mixed with diesel fuel, the substance, known as biodiesel, can then be used to power vehicles and generators.

-The main drawback to this method is that the amount of biofuel gathered at the end is often less than the amount of energy expended to produce it, with the dehydrating process in particular demanding high energy requirements.
-Not only does this mean biodiesel is less efficient from a resource perspective, it also results in a more expensive end commodity, making it less attractive to consumers and dependant on heavy subsidisation.
+The main drawback to this method is that the amount of biofuel gathered at the end is often less than the amount of energy expended to produce it, with the dehydrating process, in particular, having high energy requirements.
+Not only does this mean biodiesel is less efficient from a resource perspective, it also results in a more expensive end commodity, making it less attractive to consumers and dependent on heavy subsidisation.

-The University of Utah team’s method of producing biofuel from algae, however, looks to not only speed up the process, but also make it less energy-dependent and ultimately cheaper.
+The University of Utah team’s method of producing algae biofuel, however, looks to not only speed up the process but also make it less energy-dependent and ultimately cheaper.
 The process, as outlined in the new peer-reviewed journal, Chemical Engineering Science X, does away with the lengthy process of dehydration, and instead uses a new kind of jet mixer to extract the lipids in seconds.

 “There have been many laudable research efforts to advance algal biofuel, but nothing has yet produced a price point capable of attracting commercial development.
 Our designs may change that equation and put algal biofuel back in play.”